satalites/CS35L-Final-Project/README.md

 - Anya Sengupta
 - Wyatt Brandt

 Each team member contributed to brainstorming, development, testing, and collaboration throughout the entire full-stack process.
+Conducted weekly meetings to brainstorm and test and seperate meetings for team members to collaborate together.

 ---